stevencombs/ppp.github.io/_drafts/template.md

 ### Addendum

-## Feeback
+## Feedback

-Use the following methods to share feedack on this episode:
+Use the following methods to share feedback on this episode:

 * Send an email to <steven@pixelpowerpodcast.com>
 * Leave a voice message by clicking [here](https://anchor.fm/pixelpowerpodcast/message)